Drummer05/Analysis-of-the-PPP-Loans/README.md

   3. Check and treat null values.
   4. Standardize column names.
   5. Standardize string data values for some columns.
   6. Create a year, month, day from date columns.
+  7. Appending 2022 NAICS to a new column named 2022_Naics_Sector.
+  8. Creating unique IDs for BorrowerID, LoactionID, LenderID, BusinessTypeID, and LoanStatusID.
+  9. Removing special characters.

 - Updated scripts for data transformation are available in  [Data Transformation PPP Loans.py](Data%20Transformation%20PPP%20Loans.py)